l-zhuang/analyze-and-generate-images-with-Azure-AI/README.md

 Below is an example of an image generated using the DALL-E 4 Azure OpenAI API:

-with Prompt: "A futuristic city in neon light"
+Using Prompt: "A futuristic city in neon light"

 ![Image Generation Demo](
 https://github.com/l-zhuang/analyze-and-generate-images-with-Azure-AI/blob/main/image_generation_demo_2.png?raw=true)